pgrimaldo03/cse15l-lab-reports/lab-report-1-week-2.md

 ## Optimizing Remote Running

 For this part I ran the code with the quotes after my account `ssh cs15lsp22zz@ieng6.ucsd.edu "ls" `.
-Another way that I was able to optimze it was by using semi-colons and adding them to run the compile and run.
+Another way that I was able to optimze it was by using semi-colons and adding them to run the compile and run `cp WhereAmI.java OtherMain.java; javac OtherMain.java; java WhereAmI`.
 With these two I was able to get the following:

 ![](part7.jpg)